-Psst: did you know your medical aid plan *has* to pay for trauma-related treatment?
+Your medical aid *has* to pay for trauma-related treatment?

-If you or anyone you know have been a victim of significant trauma, including physical or sexual abuse, and are suffering from acute stress disorder as a result, please know that if you are on medical aid, the scheme has to pay for either 3 days of in-hospital treatment or 12 outpatient consults for psychotherapy or counselling.
+If you or anyone you know have been a victim of significant trauma, including physical or sexual abuse, and are suffering from acute stress disorder as a result, your scheme has to pay for at least 3 days of in-hospital treatment or 12 outpatient consults for psychotherapy or counselling.
 The cost for this treatment cannot come out of your savings, and there are no co-payments.

 You can also see a full list of the 270 PMB conditions here.